Arafat-alim/Arafat-alim/README.md

 - 💬 Ask me about **I would be glad to help(If I could✨)**

-- ⚡ Fun fact **I play Video Games, Listen Musics, Read Latest Technology Articles And Blogs**
+- ⚡ Fun fact **I Play Video Games, Listening music , Read Latest Technology Articles And Blogs**

 ## 🚀 Languages and Tools: